-Dear Parent/ Guardian of\
+Dear Parent/Guardian of\,

-Minnesota law requires that we identify whether students in our school district are English Learners (ELs).
-State law requires a language instruction educational program for ELs with limited English proficiency.
+Minnesota law requires that we identify whether students in our school district are Multilingual Learners (MLs).
+State law requires a language instruction educational program for MLs with limited English proficiency.
 In addition, we are required to provide you with information regarding your child's identification process and instructional services.

-Your child has been identified as an English Learner.
+Your child has been identified as a Multilingual Learner.
 He or she will receive English language instruction in addition to the instruction in their mainstream classroom.
 We as a district believe that these services will help meet your child's educational needs and enhance his or her academic success in school.

-A licensed EL teacher will provide services for students who are identified to receive EL instruction.
-EL curriculum and programming is aligned to the State adopted WIDA English Language Development Standards in conjunction with St. Cloud Math and Science Academy curriculum.
-The goal of the EL program is to provide differentiated content-based instruction so that students can become fully proficient in the English language and gain the background knowledge necessary to meet the Minnesota Academic Standards.
+A licensed ML teacher will provide services for students who are identified to receive ML instruction.
+ML curriculum and programming is aligned to the State adopted WIDA English Language Development Standards in conjunction with St. Cloud Math and Science Academy curriculum.
+The goal of the ML program is to provide differentiated content-based instruction so that students can become fully proficient in the English language and gain the background knowledge necessary to meet the Minnesota Academic Standards.

-The identification process and placement of your child in a language instruction educational program is based on the home language questionnaire, and on English Learner test results.
+The identification process and placement of your child in a language instruction educational program is based on the home language questionnaire and on Multilingual Learner test results.
 Exit criteria is based on achieving an Overall Language Proficiency score of 4.5 on the ACCESS with at least 3 domains above 3.5 (Reading, Writing, Listening, Speaking).

-If you as the parent/guardian refuse services, interpretive services will be provided to ensure that the parent/guardian understands your child will not receive EL services.
-You, as the parents, have the right to withdraw your child from the program at any time by providing written notice of this intent.
+If you as the parent/guardian refuse services, interpretive services will be provided to ensure that you the parent/guardian understand that your child will not receive ML services.
+You as the parents have the right to withdraw your child from the program at any time by providing written notice of this intent.

-Your child's English proficiency test scores are shown below. \Level 6 is when a child has reached full proficiency
+Your child's English proficiency test scores are shown below.
+Level 6 represents full proficiency.

 Skill Tested Name of Test Date of testing Student's score English Proficiency Level

-Speaking WAPT/ACCESS
+Speaking WAPT/ ACCESS

-Listening WAPT/ACCESS
+Listening WAPT/ ACCESS

-Reading WAPT/ACCESS
+Reading WAPT/ ACCESS

-Writing WAPT/ACCESS
+Writing WAPT/ ACCESS

 Overall Score Overall Score